Nikovash/bitoreum-builder/docs/faq.md

 ---

+### Q: Why the name change from `build-bitoreum.sh` to `bake.sh`?

+A: There are a couple of reasons,

+- **B**itoreum m**ake** = `bake.sh`
+- Fewer characters to type, leading to hopefully less errors
+- Future plan to add other coins making this more a semi-universal builder

 ### 🔧 Q: What platforms can I build for?

-A: The script supports Debian fork Linux Distrobutins wit hthe following architecture types:
+A: The script supports Debian fork Linux Distributions with the following architecture types:

 - Linux 64-bit (`x86_64-pc-linux-gnu`)
 - Linux 32-bit (`i686-pc-linux-gnu`)